Mobile phone intercept scanner

 is protected against reading.

-To cut a long story short: a Kolibrie without the matching key is useless.
+In other words: a Kolibrie without the matching key is useless.

 Opening the Kolibrie is fairly simple.
 The case consists of a